detekt/detekt/detekt-generator/documentation/empty-blocks.md

 ### EmptyDoWhileBlock

-Reports `do`/`while` loops.
+Reports empty `do`/`while` loops.
 Empty blocks of code serve no purpose and should be removed.

 ### EmptyElseBlock